step-security/github-actions-goat/docs/MonitorSourceCode.md

-# GitHub Actions Runtime Security - Detect tampering of files during a GitHub Actions workflow run
+# GitHub Actions Runtime Security - Detect File Tampering

 For examples of real-world incidents in which files have been tampered during CI/CD pipelines, refer to [TamperingDuringBuild](#)